NikoSilveira/Scavenger-Discord-Bot/README.md

 Utilizes PRAW (Reddit API) to search for the required data.

-The bot is developed using the Discord.py module.
+The bot was developed using the Discord.py module.

 Developed and hosted in Replit.